- Project execution: 2019 – 2022

 - Structures: Reception Building housing Siemens central reception office, four other office buildings, and 3 parking garages

-- Structural design: Largest timber-hybrid system project in Germany (reduces embodied carbon emissions by 80%)
+- Structural design: Largest timber-hybrid system project in Germany (reduces embodied carbon emissions by up to 80%)

 - Car parking capacity: approx. 2,300 vehicles